inclusive-design/forgiving-data/README.md

 You can also refer to any of the options configured into another pipeline element by referring to its definition in the same context-qualified way.

-#### Available pipeline elements
+#### I/O pipeline elements

-Pipeline elements available include:
+Pipeline elements reading and writing data are as follows:

 ##### fluid.fetchGitCSV